Sean-Everett/GT-Cybersecurity-Bootcamp/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - It is scalable.
 No matter how many servers need to be deployed, you can configure each to be identical.
-- Once a playbook is configured, you remove the human element from making a mistake while trying to configure large numbers of server at one.
+- Once a playbook is configured, you remove the human element from making a mistake while trying to configure large numbers of servers at one.
-  - One distraction and you forget to modify a varible in the configuration file.
+  - One distraction and you forget to modify a variable in the configuration file.
 Now that server isn't doing what was intended or pointing at the correct IP.
 - It is a massive time saver.
-Traditional hands on aaproach would take quite a while to configure even a few servers.
+Traditional hands on approach would take quite a while to configure even a few servers.

 The playbook implements the following tasks:
 - Updates the server's repo cache so it knows about docker.io and pip.
-- It sets system variables to a defined value so that it can allocate for virtual memory to ELK.
+- It sets system variables to defined how much virtual memory can be allocated to ELK.
 - Installs docker.io using apt.
 - Installs python3-pip using apt.
 - Installs docker using pip.